Akron, Ohio: Railroads

 Akron Northside Station is a train station at 27 Ridge Street along the Cuyahoga Valley Scenic Railroad.

 Because of the city's large rubber industry, Akron was once served by a variety of railroads that competed for the city's freight and passenger business.
 The largest were the Baltimore and Ohio Railroad, Erie Railroad, and the Pennsylvania Railroad.
 Smaller regional railroads included the Akron, Canton, and Youngstown Railroad, Northern Ohio Railway, and the Akron Barberton Belt Railroad.
 Today, the city is served by CSX Corporation, the Wheeling & Lake Erie Railroad, and their subsidiary Akron-Barberton-Cluster, which operate out of the W&LE's Akron Yard near Brittain Road on the eastern end of the city.

 From 1891 to 1971 passenger service to points throughout the Midwest, as well as Washington and New York City, was provided at Akron Union Station.
 The last legacy passenger trains were the Erie Lackawanna's Lake Cities (ended, 1970) and the B&O's Shenandoah (ended, 1971).
 There is currently no passenger rail transportation with the elimination of Amtrak's former Three Rivers service in 2005.
 The nearest Amtrak service is in Alliance, Ohio or Cleveland.

-Bus and public transportation
+Bus and public transit

 Public transportation is available through the METRO Regional Transit Authority system, whose fleet of over 200 buses and trolleys operates local routes and commuter buses into downtown Cleveland.
 Stark Area Regional Transit Authority (SARTA) also has a bus line running between Canton and Akron and the Portage Area Regional Transportation Authority (PARTA) runs an express route connecting the University of Akron with Kent State University.

 Metro RTA operates out of the Robert K. Pfaff Transit Center on South Broadway Street.
 This facility, which opened in 2009, also houses inter-city bus transportation available through Greyhound Lines.